-A startup is using precision fermentation to create dairy products without involving cows
+Better Dairy is using precision fermentation to create dairy products that do not involve cows

-The company’s founders, Jevan Nagarajah and Dr Christopher Reynolds, are both alumni of Imperial College London, and paired up as part of incubator Entrepreneur First’s company builder programme.
-While their initial plan is to create better quality animal-free dairy products, their final goal is nothing short of disrupting the entire dairy supply chain and, “create a world where humans are vegan without even realising it”.
+The company’s founders, Jevan Nagarajah and Dr Christopher Reynolds, are both alumni of Imperial College London.
+They paired up as part of incubator Entrepreneur First’s company builder programme.
+While their initial plan is to create better quality animal-free dairy products, their final goal is nothing short of disrupting the entire dairy supply chain and “create a world where humans are vegan without even realising it”, as Nagarajah put it to Tech Crunch.

 To start, they are focusing first on dairy proteins – which are used on their own as ingredients in thousands of commercial products.
 This could allow the company to start earning revenue even before they have a complete finished dairy product to market to consumers.
 Nagarajah says that “The main dairy proteins whey and casein have many structural and nutritional benefits and are used as ingredients across thousands of food products…They even find their way into products like beef burgers and chicken nuggets to bolster protein content and add texture.”